. . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .

 Sequestration

-In my next essay I start explaining why it is so important to invest in clean energy; Global warming
+In my next essay I start explaining why it is so critically urgent to invest in every clean energy idea mentioned above, and more; Global warming